kambei/body-tracker/README.md

 - Start/stop live webcam preview
 - Record video to local files in a 'saved-tracks' folder
 - Status bar with basic runtime information
+- Calories overlay burned into the video while recording (elapsed time + kcal)
+- Settings menu to configure weight, MET, and whether to overlay calories
 - Optional MediaPipe support (if mediapipe is installed), with on-camera pose skeleton lines (shoulders/hips/midline)
 - Optional Ultralytics YOLO Pose support (if ultralytics is installed), automatically used when MediaPipe is unavailable
 - Cross‑platform: Windows, macOS, Linux (depending on available camera backends)